Ortus-Solutions/commandbox/readme.txt

 ********************************************************************************
 VERSIONING
 ********************************************************************************
-Box is maintained under the Semantic Versioning guidelines as much as possible.
+CommandBox is maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: